civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 462.321

-      **(1)** If, on an application of the Attorney General, a judge is satisfied by information on oath in Form 1, varied to suit the case, that there are reasonable grounds to believe that any digital assets, including virtual currency, **are proceeds** of **crime**, the judge may issue a warrant authorizing a person named in the warrant or a peace officer to
+      **(1)** If, on an application of the Attorney General, a judge is satisfied by information on oath in Form 1, varied to suit the case, that there are reasonable grounds to believe that any digital assets, including virtual currency, are proceeds of crime, the judge may issue a warrant authorizing a person named in the warrant or a peace officer to

   **(2)** Paragraph 462.321(1)(b) of the Act is replaced by the following:

-    seize — including by taking control of the right to access — the digital assets, as well as any other digital assets found during that search that the person or peace officer believes, on reasonable grounds, **are proceeds** of **crime**.
+    seize — including by taking control of the right to access — the digital assets, as well as any other digital assets found during that search that the person or peace officer believes, on reasonable grounds, are proceeds of crime.

   **(3)** Subsection 462.321(2) of the Act is replaced by the following:

-    **(2)** **A** warrant **issued under subsection (1) may be subject** to any reasonable conditions that the judge **thinks fit**.
+    **(2)** A warrant issued under subsection (1) may be subject to any reasonable conditions that the judge thinks fit.

   **(4)** Section 462.321 of the Act is amended by adding the following after subsection (3):